selwynjackson/Gitjson/README.md

      Gitjson /p - to clear project directory
 Project is currently set to 'D:\GitWork\NodeRED\'
 ```
-The project is useful for moving the json file from the downloads directory directly into the project directory,
+The project option is useful for moving the json file from the downloads directory directly into the project directory,
 with the flows*.json filename converted to the first label in the json file.